 Get blinds to cover your windows.
 Many dogs become aggressive towards things outside, so you’ll probably need to cover the windows to help them decompress.
 This helps keep your dog from psyching herself up or practicing aggressive behaviors when you’re not around.
 We’ve got some specific recommendations for window blinds that can stand withstand a dog’s nosing and pawing.

 Bring Spray Shield on walks.
-Spray Shield, also known as citronella spray, is a highly effective deterrent for keeping dogs away from you on walks.
+Spray Shield, also known as citronella spray, is a highly effective dog deterrent spray for keeping dogs away from you on walks.
 It’s gentler than pepper spray, but will help you keep off-leash dogs at bay.
 Simply clip the Spray Shield to your belt and spray it towards dogs to keep them away.
 It tastes and smells terrible, but is harmless.

 This is a must-have if your dog is afraid of or aggressive towards other dogs.
 I’ve used it multiple times to protect my clients’ dogs from oncoming dogs.
 It works much better than yelling at an owner to leash their dog when the dog is already a block ahead of them!